Solex (manufacturer)

-Solex is a brand name owned by a subsidiary of Italian auto parts manufacturer Magneti Marelli.
+Solex is a brand name owned by a subsidiary of Italian automotive parts manufacturer, Magneti Marelli.
 The original Solex company was French-owned and produced carburetors and gasoline powered bicycles.
-It went through several name and ownership changes starting in 1992.

-Solex carburetors were used by many European automobile companies, including Rolls-Royce Motors, Land Rover, Mercedes Benz, Volkswagen, and Porsche, and were licensed to Japanese maker Mikuni.
-They are no longer made by any derivation of the original French firm.
+Solex carburetors were used by many European automotive companies including Rolls-Royce Motors, Land Rover, Mercedes-Benz, Volkswagen, and Porsche, and were also licensed to Japanese maker Mikuni.
+However, they are no longer made by any derivation of the original French firm.

-Similarly, motorized bicycle manufacture was discontinued in France in 1988.
-Since ownership has fallen under the Magneti Marelli umbrella, production shifted to China, and Hungary, was discontinued in Hungary in 2002, and resumed in France as of 2005 with a line of gasoline and electric-powered bikes and mopeds being sold as of 2021 under the VéloSoleX banner, part of the EasyBike Group.
-It still uses the brand name Solex to associate its products with the heritage of the original French manufacturer.
+The company discontinued operations in France in 1988.
+Starting in 1992, it underwent a series of acquisitions and name changes.
+When ownership fell under the Magneti Marelli umbrella, production shifted to China and Hungary.
+Production in Hungary was discontinued in 2002, and then resumed in France in 2005 with a line of gasoline and electric-powered bikes and mopeds being sold, as of 2021, under the VéloSoleX name as part of the EasyBike Group.

 History

 The Solex company was founded by Marcel Mennesson and Maurice Goudard to manufacture vehicle radiators.
 These were fitted to several makes of early cars including Delaunay-Belleville and buses of the Paris General Omnibus company.

 After World War I, the radiator business went into decline and the company bought the rights to the carburetor patents of Jouffret and Renée and named them Solex after their business.

 The Solex brand is now owned by Magneti Marelli.
 The original Solex company changed its name in 1994 to Magneti Marelli France and on May 31, 2001, Magneti Marelli France partially bought its assets (including the trademark SOLEX) from Magneti Marelli Motopropulsion France S.A.S.